 - The Roborock E4, which is similarly priced, has a maximum suction power of 2000 Pa.
 The pricier Roborock E5 has the same suction power as the Mi Robot Vacuum Mop 1C.

 - The eufy by Anker Robovac G10 Hybrid, which costs more than Xiaomi's offering in my country, has significantly less suction power, maxing out at 2000 Pa.

 - The Wyze Robot Vacuum, which is much pricier, can produce 2100 Pa of suction.

 It's these comparisons that lead me to recommend the Xiaomi Mi Robot Vacuum Mop 1C.
-In my opinion, it does what a vacuum cleaner should: it cleans effectively thanks to the high suction.
-While it does miss the LiDAR sensors others might have, I'm glad that Xiaomi skimped on it and not the actual performance when vacuuming.
+In my opinion, it fulfils what a vacuum cleaner should do effectively, thanks to its high suction power.
+While it may lack the LiDAR sensor that others have, I'm satisfied that Xiaomi chose not to skimp on the actual performance when it comes to vacuuming.

 How good of a vacuum cleaner is the Xiaomi Mi Robot Vacuum Mop 1C?

 It's difficult to find a robot vacuum cleaner in this price range that offers an impressive 2500 Pa of suction power, which is why the Xiaomi Mi Robot Vacuum Mop 1C is a standout option when it comes to vacuum cleaning.
 To test its abilities, I created a mixture of rice, flour, coarse brown sugar, and broken up noodles, and had the robot vacuum cleaner attempt to clean it on the highest suction level.